title : Isadora Duncan (2019)

 coproduction : La Commune centre dramatique national d’Aubervilliers, Les Spectacles Vivants - Centre Georges Pompidou (Paris), Festival d’Automne à Paris, R.B.
 Jérôme Bel (Paris), Tanz im August/ HAU Hebbel am Ufer (Berlin), BIT Teatergarasjen (Bergen)

-with the support of : CND Centre National de la Danse (Pantin) in the frame of its residency program, MC93 (Bobigny), Ménagerie de Verre (Paris) in the framework of Studiolab for providing studio spaces
+with the support of : CND Centre National de la Danse (Pantin) in the frame of its residency program, MC93 (Bobigny), Ménagerie de Verre (Paris) in the framework of Studiolab, for providing studio spaces

 R.B Jérôme Bel is supported by the Direction régionale des affaires culturelles d'Ile-de-France, French Ministry for Culture and Communication, by the Institut Français, French Ministry for Foreign Affairs, for its international tours and by ONDA - Office National de Diffusion Artistique - for its tours in France